-I’m gifting you a Personal Essay Prompt a day for the first seven days of 2019.
-I’ll be listing them here.
+I started off the year gifting a Personal Essay prompt a day for the first seven days of 2019.
+I then decided to gift a prompt a week, starting on January 14th.
+I’m collecting them here for your enjoyment.
+This is courtesy of Vanessa Mártir & the Writing Our Lives Workshop.
 Enjoy & let me know how it goes!
 Happy 2019!

 January 1st: Write a list of at least three stories that haunt you, that you revisit again and again in your memory &/or stories.
 Try to include at least one that brings you joy.
 Pick one from the list.
 Write for at least ten minutes with that story in mind.
 Focus on imagery and your senses.
 What do you remember seeing, smelling, tasting, touching, hearing?
 How does it feel in your body?

 January 2nd: In the movie Precious, the protagonist Clareece “Precious” Jones says about her teacher Ms. Rain: “Some folks has a lot of things around them that shines for other peoples.
 I think that maybe some of them was in tunnels.
 And in that tunnel, the only light they had, was inside of them.
 And then long after they escape that tunnel, they still be shining for everybody else.
 That’s Ms. Rain to me.”
 Did you have a Ms. Rain in your life?
 A teacher or mentor who believed in you, fought for you and pushed you?
 Who was that person?
 Write the story of how they saved or helped you.
 Be sure to show the relationship not just tell it.
 What did they save you from?
 Why did you need saving?